kubernetes/cloud-provider-aws/docs/book/getting_started.md

 | <code>--cloud-provider=[aws&#124;aws/v2]</code> | aws-cloud-controller-manager | Optional.
 Selects the legacy cloud-provider or the v2 cloud-provider in the aws-cloud-controller-manager.
 WARNING: the v2 cloud-provider is in a pre-alpha state. |
 | `--external-cloud-volume-plugin=aws` | kube-controller-manager | Tells the Kube Controller Manager to run the volume loops that have cloud provider code in them.
 This is required for volumes to work if you are not using CSI with migration enabled. |

-needs to be passed to kubelet, kube-apiserver, and kube-controller-manager.
-Optionally, you can also pass `--cloud-provider=aws` flag to `aws-cloud-controller-manager`.

 ## Using Kops

 In order to create a cluster using kops, the following flags should be set in your cluster.yaml in order to pass the correct flags to the control plane components.